ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

-For each finger joint, we compute distances to the nearest sampled points from both the target ($d_{pos}$) and non-target objects ($d_{neg}$), as illustrated in Fig.~\ref{fig:representation}.
+\paragraph{Cluttered Scene Representation} For each finger link, we compute the 3D distance vector to the nearest sampled points from both the target ($d_{pos}$) and non-target objects ($d_{neg}$), as illustrated in Fig.~\ref{fig:representation}.
 This representation efficiently encodes both object geometry and spatial relationships between the hand and the clutter.
-It enables collision-aware grasping while maintaining a compact observation space that simplifies learning of complex geometric features.
-By incorporating this representation into both the observation space and reward function, we promote clutter-aware grasping without requiring computationally expensive point-cloud rendering.
-Detailed implementation is provided in Appendix~\ref{supp:subsec:gs-rep}.
+It enables collision-aware grasping while maintaining a compact observation space that simplifies learning of complex geometric features and avoiding computationally expensive point-cloud rendering.
+Detailed implementation is provided in Appendix~\ref{supp:subsec:gs-rep}. \paragraph{Dense Reward Function} The reward function with embedded representation at each timestep is: